 In a heavy bottomed pot, melt the ghee on low.
 Add the nuts to it and saute for about 20-25 seconds till you smell the aroma.
 Take out in a bowl and set aside.

 In the same pot, add the cardamom seeds and slowly pour the milk.
 Set the stove on medium and let milk come to a boil.
-Reduce the heat to low and let the milk reduce for 20-25 minutes.
-You will need to stir and scrape sides in between to make sure that the milk is not sticking to the bottom.
+Reduce the heat to low and let the milk reduce slightly for 10-12 minutes.
+You will need to stir intermittently to make sure that the milk is not sticking to the bottom.

-Cook on low - medium heat for 30-35 minutes with continual stirring till you see that tapioca pearls have started to become translucent and are cooked through.
-The kheer will thicked and become silk like consistency as you cook it.
+Cook on low - medium heat for another 10-15 minutes stirring periodically till you see that sago pearls have started to become translucent and are cooked through.
+The kheer will be thickish and have a velvety silk like consistency as you cook it.